-- i.
-Notification of any complaint shall remain confidential to the Proper Officer of the Council until such time as the matter has been concluded. - j.
-Where the notification relates to a complaint made by the Proper Officer, the Proper Officer shall notify the Mayor of that fact, who, upon receipt of such notification, shall nominate a person to assume the duties of the Proper Officer set out in this standing order, who shall continue to act in respect of that matter as such until the complaint is resolved. - k.
-Where a notification relates to a complaint made by an employee (not being the Proper Officer) the Proper Officer shall ensure that the employee in question does not deal with any aspect of the complaint - I. The council may: - i provide information or evidence where such disclosure is necessary to progress an investigation of the complaint or is required by law; - ii seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - m.
-References to a notification shall be taken to refer to a communication of any kind which relates to a breach or an alleged breach of the Code of Conduct by a councillor. - Upon notification by the Standards Committee of the Unitary Council that a councillor or non-councillor with voting rights has breached the council's Code of Conduct, the council shall consider what, if any, action to take against them.
-Such action excludes disqualification or suspension from office but may include removal from one or more committees of the Council or restricted access to council premises except to attend meetings. - q In the event of a complaint received by the Proper Officer or Administration Staff relating to a standing council member (submitted by either a council member or member of the public), the complainant shall be directed to the Chairman of the Council to resolve or referred to the Monitoring Officer.
+- Notification of any complaint shall remain confidential to the Proper Officer of the Council until such time as the matter has been concluded, when the outcome of the complaint shall be reported to a meeting of full Council. - j.
+Where the notification relates to a complaint made by the Proper Officer, the Proper Officer shall notify the Mayor or Deputy Mayor of that fact, who, upon receipt of such notification, shall nominate a person to assume the duties of the Proper Officer as set out in this Standing Order, and who shall continue to act in respect of that matter as such until the complaint is resolved. - k.
+Where a notification relates to a complaint made by an employee (not being the Proper Officer) the Proper Officer shall ensure that the employee in question does not deal with any aspect of the complaint.

+I. The Council may:

+- i provide information or evidence where such disclosure is necessary to progress an investigation of the complaint or is required by law; - ii seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - m.
+References to a notification shall be taken to refer to a communication of any kind which relates to a breach or an alleged breach of the Code of Conduct by a Councillor. - p Upon notification by the Standards Committee of the Unitary Council that a Councillor or non-Councillor with voting rights has breached the Council's Code of Conduct, the Council shall consider what, if any, action to take against them.
+Such action excludes disqualification or suspension from office but may include removal from one or more committees of the Council or restricted access to Council premises except to attend meetings.